The Funniest Wedding Jokes of All Time

 Whether you're the best man, maid of honour, or master of ceremonies, it never hurts to kick off your wedding speech with a knee-slapper.
 Choose from our best-ever wedding jokes to roast the happy couple before you toast them!

-Q: Why does a man twist his wedding ring on his finger?
+Q: Why was that man twisting the wedding ring on his finger?

-A: He’s trying to figure out the combination.
+A: He was trying to figure out the combination.

 One and Only